Schenck House (Buffalo)

+History

 The property was originally part of the Hamlet of Snyder, in the Town of Amherst and continued to be when the family sold it to the Country Club of Buffalo in 1898.
 The Country Club kept the original buildings except for a cottage – northwest of the main stone house – where Samuel Schenck’s mother Catherine Schenck lived.
 They added a tennis court, polo field, large club house, garages and a 16-hole golf course.
 The golf course was completed in 1902.
 The property was rezoned in the 1920s when it was sold to the City of Buffalo.
 It became a public park and golf course called Grover Cleveland Golf Course.
 It was transferred again in the 1970s, this time to Erie County; however, the property remained within the city limits.
 Around 1970, the large barn and significantly smaller structure were demolished.
 The Schenck house currently has three of the original six buildings and roughly 180 acres of the original acres surviving to 2016.
 The 2003 Master Plan developed by Erie County has stated that it is looking at filing for preservation status.
 The three remaining buildings, in addition to census, church and other records, show that the architecture, farming techniques and religious preferences of the Schencks were of a distinctly Pennsylvania German-Swiss (also called Pennsylvanian Dutch) heritage and culture.
 They were part of a wave of immigrants that arrived in the Niagara County (later divided into Niagara & Erie County) during the pre-civil war era.
 Many of the immigrants from Pennsylvania did not live in isolated communities and instead built homes and lived among people from a variety of places of origin.
 The Friends of Schenck House work with and support Erie County and the 2003 Master Plan to restore the second oldest building in the City of Buffalo.